MartijnHoekstra2/IT-Handbook-guide2/Cloud/Cloud Platform: Microsoft Azure.md

 * Dont store the NTDS and SYSVOL on the OS drive

 ##### IP reservation and network configuration
+* Assign a reserved IP static address to the DC using Azure Configuration

 ##### Generic DNS record suppression
+* To supress generic DNS records you open REGEDIT and go to: HKLM\Software\CurrentControlSet\Services\Netlogon\Parameters\
+Create a Mult-String record with the name: DnsAvoidRegisterRecords Add the following value data:
+LdapIpAddress
+Ldap
+Gc
+GcIpAddress
+Kdc
+Dc
+DcByGuid
+Rfc1510Kdc
+Rfc1510Kpwd
+Rfc1510UdpKdc
+Rfc1510UdpKpwd
+GenericGc